Canmore - South Side

 Lake O'Hara Alpine Circuit (26 to 45 km)

-- Plan that it will take you longer than the same distance on roads or somewhere where the trails are flatter
+- Plan that it will take you a lot longer than the same distance on roads or somewhere where the trails are flat.

-- Bear Spray: people do encounter bears on trails from time to time.
+Be Bear Smart: people do encounter bears on trails from time to time.
 Carrying bear spray and knowing how to use it is a habit you should have if you are going to run in the mountains.
 Being loud, avoiding using headphones and running in groups is also a great way of reduce wildlife encounters.
-More details here

 - Phone or Emergency Satellite Device: Most areas around Canmore get cell reception and telling someone where you’re running and some sort of ETA for return times can make sure someone is looking for you if something goes wrong.
 In the backcountry, carrying an emergency satellite messenger like an InReach is recommended.

-- Respecting the trails: the trails run through sensitive ecological areas.
-Please stay on the marked trails and respect trail closures.
-Practice and educate yourself on "Leave no trace" ethics.
+- Respecting the trails: The trails pass through delicate ecological areas.
+It is crucial to stay on the designated trails and adhere to any trail closures.
+Familiarize yourself with and follow the principles of "Leave no trace" ethics, promoting responsible outdoor practices that minimize environmental impact.

 See you on the trails!